 Chance and Litigation

 Date Written: September 28, 2011

 Is the litigation game as random as a coin toss?
 In this paper, the author presents the results of his preliminary research regarding the randomness of litigation.
-Specifically, the author formulates and then test his “random litigation hypothesis”: the conjecture that the litigation game is a random process with just two possible outcomes, like a coin toss, and that the litigants to a dispute are essentially playing a game of chance when they submit their dispute to a court for resolution.
+Specifically, the author formulates and then tests his “random litigation hypothesis” -- the conjecture that the litigation game is a random process with just two possible outcomes, like a coin toss, and that the litigants to a dispute are essentially playing a game of chance when they submit their dispute to a court for resolution.

 JEL Classification: C81, C83, K41